ibm-cloud-docs/openshift/oc-virtualization.md

 After setting up storage for your cluster, install the OpenShift Virtualization Operator to enable virtual machine management capabilities.
 {: shortdesc}

+[OpenShift Virtualization Service](/docs/openshift?topic=openshift-rovs-getting-started) includes pre-installed operators - no manual installation required.
+This service is currently available as a beta release.
+Access is controlled by an allowlist.
 [OpenShift Virtualization Service](/docs/openshift?topic=openshift-rovs-getting-started) clusters have the OpenShift Virtualization, NMState, and Node Maintenance operators pre-installed and managed by the `openshift-virtualization` add-on.
 This page applies only to standard OpenShift clusters with manual OpenShift Virtualization installation.
 {: tip}